 Herbs and salads

-I’ve got Basil and Coriander, and I’ll be sowing those on a regular basis throughout the year to keep a continuous supply of the young leaves.
+I’ve got Basil and Cilantro or Coriander, and I’ll be sowing those on a regular basis throughout the year to keep a continuous supply of the young leaves.

 And then things like lettuces, spring onions and don’t forget things like cress and mustard cress, which you can just grow on your windowsill, in a small tray or a saucer on some cotton wool or damp tissue paper and you’ll have the very young plants in about 10-12 days.
 You just cut it off and use in things like egg mayonnaise sandwiches.
 I’m going to be sowing some more spinach and I’ll be sowing that in a bed that isn’t in full sun, spinach wilts and then bolts and goes to seed if it gets too hot, so I try to keep it in a shadier bed to keep the temperature down on it a little bit and then hopefully I can eke out the season of the spinach just a little bit longer.